Profile Python Code#

 Samply is a low overhead profiling tool that uses the Firefox Profiler to display traces.
 It tracks multiple processes and threads, and allows you to look at each individually over time.
 Because it is fairly comprehensive and quick to use, it is a good “go to” profiling tool if you’re not sure what you need.

-Once installed, you can run it by prefixing any regular python invocation with samply record -- PYTHONPERFSUPPORT=1.
+Once installed, you can record any regular python invocation with perf and load the resulting data into samply.
+Prefix your command with LD_LIBRARY_PATH=/lib/libc6-prof/x86_64-linux-gnu/ PYTHONPERFSUPPORT=1 perf record -g.
 For example:

 yapii#